 Range hoods are quite popular, mainly due to their ability to quickly clean up the air in your kitchen and keep the heat down.

 But in smaller kitchens, you may not have the option of getting them installed.
-In that case, you can go for an over-the-range microwave.
+You can go for an over-the-range microwave if you can’t install a range hood.
 Whatever you choose, remember the points we discussed here.

-I hope now you better understand the difference between a range hood and an over-the-range microwave.
+I hope you understand the difference between a range hood and an over-the-range microwave now.
 And which one would be better in a certain scenario.

-If you want to learn more about kitchen appliances or simply loved this article, please check out other resources below.
+If you want to learn more about kitchen appliances or simply loved this article, please check out other resources below and consider subscribing to our newsletter.

 Thank you for reading, and have a fabulous day!